google/wuffs/doc/note/hermeticity.md

 For Wuffs, the compiler enforces [memory-safety](/doc/note/memory-safety.md) (at compile time) and communication (a function call) is lightweight, synchronous and simple.
+[Wuffs the Language](/doc/wuffs-the-language.md) is deliberately unpowerful.
+There are:

+- no global variables,
+- no `unsafe` keyword,
+- no FFI (Foreign Function Interface),
+- no user-supplied callbacks,
+- no system calls,
-[Wuffs the Language](/doc/wuffs-the-language.md) is deliberately unpowerful: there are no global variables, no `unsafe` keyword, no FFI (Foreign Function Interface) or system call facility, no user-supplied callbacks, no allocation or de-allocation of memory and no panicking or throwing exceptions (including for out-of-memory).
+- no allocation or de-allocation of memory and
+- no panicking or throwing exceptions (including for out-of-memory).

 Wuffs is designed for writing hermetic, secure libraries, not complete programs, and **with less power comes easier proof of safety**.

 In comparison to compiling C/C++ code with WebAssembly (which can be restricted to only compute), both Wuffs and Wasm allow for hermetic libraries within